xcore/sc_multi_uart/doc/example_applications.rst

 When using the RS-232 levels, UART device pins must be connected to J4 of XA-SK-UART8 sliceCARD.

-When using TTL levels, UART device pins must be connected to J3 of Multi UART sliceCARD (along with J3 25-26 pins shorted).
+When using TTL levels, UART device pins must be connected to J3 of MultiUART sliceCARD (along with J3 25-26 pins shorted).
 UART information of XA-SK-UART8 sliceCARD is as follows:

 .. image:: images/XA-SK-UART8-SquareConnected.png
     :align: center